warnov/agentic-webgen/infra/README.md

 # Azure Infrastructure Templates

-This directory contains ARM templates and scripts to deploy the complete infrastructure required for the Agentic Web Generator project on Azure.
+This `infra` directory contains ARM templates and scripts to deploy the complete infrastructure required for the Agentic Web Generator project on Azure.
+Following a description of its structure and then instructions for deployment.

 ## Files